 St. Paul and St. Agatha’s Catacombs

-Wishing you a pleasant visit to Mdina!
+We hope you enjoy your visit to Mdina!